Body positivity – say no to self-hate with 5 ways to love your body

 5. Visit Operation Beautiful

-I found Operation Beautiful while reading the September issue of Glamour magazine and I believe the world should participate in it.
-Anonymous womwn write these amazing words of wisdom on post-it notes and stick them in public places.
-I left one in the bathroom of Border’s today and it left me with a glowing feeling.
+I found Operation Beautiful a while back and I believe the world should participate in it.
+As part of its original mission, anonymous women would write these amazing words of wisdom on post-it notes and stick them in public places.
+I left one in the bathroom of Border’s and it left me with a glowing feeling.
 Try it.

 Tagged in: body positive